Computational-Biology-TUe/TemporalMixtureModels.jl/docs/src/index.md

 # Home

-!!! compat "Version 2.0 Notice"
+!!! compat "Version 1.0 Notice"
-    The upgrade from version 1.x to 2.x includes a complete redesign of the API.
+    The upgrade from version 0.x to 1.x includes a complete redesign of the API.
 It is recommended to upgrade to the latest version to benefit from new features and improvements.

 TemporalMixtureModels.jl is a small Julia package for fitting temporal mixture models to cluster time series data.
 The package supports both univariate and independent multivariate time series data.
 The package provides a simple API for fitting models, making predictions, and estimating uncertainty using bootstrap methods.